adobe-rnd/aem-commerce-ssg/tools/README.md

 }
 ```

-## `download-poller-stats.js`
+## `get-stats.js`

-This script is used to download and display poller statistics from Adobe I/O Runtime.
+This script is used to generate charts and statistics from Adobe I/O Runtime poller activations.
+It can output data in multiple formats: a PNG chart, a JSON file with previewed URLs, and/or a CSV file with detailed statistics.

 ### Usage